LGBTQ Student Resource Center

 Transgender Day of Remembrance (TDOR) is an annual observance on November 20 that honors the memory of those whose lives were lost in acts of anti-transgender violence.

-LGBT History Month is a month-long annual observance of lesbian, gay, bisexual, and transgender history, and the history of the gay rights and related civil rights movements.
-LGBT History Month provides role models, builds community, and makes the civil rights statement about our extraordinary national and international contributions.
+The LGBT community is the only community worldwide that is not taught its history at home, in public schools or in religious institutions.
+LGBT History Month provides role models, builds community and makes the civil rights statement about our extraordinary national and international contributions.

 All events are open and free to the public.